 Waiver of College Application Fees—colleges/universities will frequently waive or reduce the application fee for students who qualify for free or reduced lunch.
 Again, work with your school counselor to request this well ahead of the deadline for the admissions application.

 ACE Scholarship—pays tuition and mandatory fees for qualified, low-income high school students to enroll in college courses from Nebraska’s colleges or universities, either through dual-enrollment or early enrollment agreements with these institutions.
 School counselors can help you obtain the application needed.

 Learn to Dream—students who qualify for free or reduced lunch in high school will receive the Learn to Dream scholarship as long as they apply.
 Learn to Dream is a partnership between Union Bank and Nelnet and it covers tuition and fees for up to 45 quarter credits at Southeast Community College.
-This award can be made as early as the junior year in high school through your school counselor.
+See your school counselor for additional information.

 Nebraska State College Advantage—first-time students who qualify for Pell Grants (based on information from the FAFSA—Free Application for Federal Student Aid) will pay no tuition at Chadron, Peru, and Wayne State Colleges.